* * *

 By what you see them act. ~Othello

-Daughters who are allowed to think for themselves, make their own choices, are viewed as a threat
+Daughters who are allowed to think for themselves, make their own choices, are viewed as a threat.

-It is my belief that daughters who go against this system, who go to college, learn how to think for herself, is viewed as a threat.
+It is my belief that daughters who go against this system, who go to college, learn how to think for themselves, is viewed as a threat.
 It is wrong to challenge, to question, undermine, speak out against this destructive movement.